 This simplification of the Official Rules of Garden Croquet derives from the World Croquet Federation.
 But, altered and authorized international versions are more popular in other parts of the world.

 Even so, the variations of the game rulings in their simplest form all involve the same governance.
 It is a race of hitting balls around a predetermined garden lawn or flat circuit.

 Croquet players achieve this with a wooden mallet.
 The aim is to shoot their balls through hooped wickets, score points, and have a lot of innocent fun doing so.

 The object of croquet is to maneuver the balls across a grassy lawn through pegged wicket hoops.
 You must play them in the right direction and correct order.
 Doing so allows players to 'peg out' by hitting the central peg.

-Official croquet rules state the lawn should measure at least 17.5 meters by 14 meters.
-Even so, casual players can use any decent sized smooth grassy area.
+The croquet game rules state the lawn should measure at least 17.5 meters by 14 meters.
+That is the official croquet court size in meters.
+But, casual players can use any decent sized smooth grassy area instead.

 A standard lawn at a croquet club may be twice as large because the grass is shorter and faster.
 One important point on croquet regulations is to use a lawn with similar proportions.

 Basic croquet equipment which players use includes balls, mallets, and hoops.